BertrandBordage/django-tree/README.rst

 Usage
 -----

-A ``PathField`` is an automatic field, you don’t need to set, modify, or even see its value once it is installed.
+``PathField`` is an automatic field, you don’t need to set, modify, or even see its value once it is installed.
 But you can use the ``Path`` object it returns to get tree information about the current instance, or make complex queries on the whole tree structure.
 Example to show you most of the possibilities: